A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 known-morphs-folder.png

-Any .csv file that has the frequency file format (like those produces by the Known Morphs Exporter), and is placed within this folder, can be read during Recalc and saved to the database.
+Any .csv file that has the priority file format (like those produces by the Known Morphs Exporter), and is placed within this folder, can be read during Recalc and saved to the database.

-You can activate this feature by selecting Read files in 'known-morphs' folder and register morphs as known in the Recalc settings.
+You can activate this feature by selecting Read files in 'known-morphs' folder and register morphs as known in the general settings tab.

 Usage